 Fallout 4 VR

-A full AAA open-world RPG in VR with native motion controls — and once modded, one of the most immersive experiences you can have in a headset.
+A full AAA open-world RPG in VR with native motion controls — rough vanilla, extraordinary once the community gets hold of it.

 Fallout 4 VR